nitkizs/test/Docs/Data_Engineering/README.md

 For each dataset (**positive** and **negative**), the notebook generates:

 * **Duplicate XML**
-  Contains images identified as duplicates across both old and new datasets
+  Contains all images identified as duplicates across both old and new datasets

 * **Unique New XML**
-  Contains only unique images from the incoming dataset after duplicate removal
+  Contains only unique images from the new dataset after duplicate removal

 * **Unique Old XML**
   Contains only unique images from the existing dataset after duplicate removal